 Look at the page templates and identify all templates related to the Blog feature and update the website value for each one.

-The page templates used by Blogs feature are old school (type = rewrite) and doesn’t rely on web templates.
+The page templates used by the Blogs feature are old school (type = rewrite) and doesn’t rely on web templates.
 So there are no web templates to update.

 Update the site markers related to the Blog feature

 Update all so they relate to your primary portal.
-All content snippets are related to website and language.
+All content snippets are related to the website and language.
 Make sure to update both:

 - News Blog Name

-Then I found these search related site settings.
+Then I found these search-related site settings.

-These site settings exists for both portals and I need to change the content of each – not merely replace one with the other.
+These site settings exist for both portals and I need to change the content of each – not merely replace one with the other.
 Follow these steps to make sure you get it right: